-Deep-sea fishing is going out on a boat, spending the day on the waves, and trying to catch fish that you would not be able to catch offshore or closer to land.
+Deep-sea fishing is going out on a boat, spending the day on the water.
+Trying to catch fish that you would not be able to catch offshore or closer to land.

 Things to Remember When Taking Kids for Deep-sea Fishing Trip?

-So, you would need to take the time to go over the rules with your kids so that they know what they should be doing and what they can and cannot do when they are on the boat.
+So, you would need to take the time to go over the rules with your kids.
+Make it fun so that they know what they should be doing and what they can and cannot do when they are on the boat.

-Kids should always be wearing a lifejacket when on the water to help ensure that if there is an accident, they will be safe and secure.
+Kids should always be wearing a lifejacket.
+When on the water or around water to help ensure that if there is an accident, they will be safe and secure.
 Kids should be wearing slip-resistant footwear so that if there is water on the deck, they can keep their footing and don’t fall off.

 You also need to go over the basics of what to do when they catch a fish, how to work their fishing poles, how they handle the hooks, and so on.
 Taking the time to go over safety precautions with your kids is the best way to make sure that your child knows what to do and how to act.

 • Games or small toys

 • Bait or lures